-When comparing Spring MVC vs Vaadin, the Slant community recommends Vaadin for most people.
-In the question“What are the best JVM web frameworks?”
-Vaadin is ranked 1st while Spring MVC is ranked 2nd.
-The most important reason people chose Vaadin is:
+When comparing Spring MVC vs Vaadin, the Slant community recommends Spring MVC for most people.
+In the question“What are the best Java web frameworks?”
+Spring MVC is ranked 1st while Vaadin is ranked 5th.
+The most important reason people chose Spring MVC is:

 Ranked in these QuestionsQuestion Ranking

 Being the oldest and most used JVM web framework, means that Spring MVC has a massive community of followers who are very helpful and have provided numerous tutorials and answers on SO.